-The Dude's Experience: *Healthcare is the biggest shock.
-The cost if fully borne by The Dude, and it is expensive.
+The Dude's Experience: Healthcare is the biggest shock.
+The cost is fully borne by The Dude, and it is expensive.
 His agency announced a 401K match for 2017, but it was a laughable $25.
 Yep, they will match 1:1 for the first $25 dollar contribution.
-Fucking joke, clearly a checkbox for the contracting company to remain in the pool for the end company.
+Fucking joke, clearly a check-box for the contracting company to remain in the pool for the end company.
 Holidays unpaid suck.
 The week long shutdown at Christmas?
-Huge suckage. *
+Huge suckage.

 Feedback - supposedly there is a quarterly feedback from the contractee company to the agency, which is then passed on to the contractor.
 I understand this, as an important method of distinguishing that contractors are separate from full time, regular employees, but it is inconvenient.
 Of course, the extension at the end of the contract is the ultimate review process.
 Yet it would be nice to have periodic feedback to see if the contractor is doing a good job.